More U.S. heart disease patients may be choosing to die at home

 Still, “it is distressing to see there are inequities with fewer black and lower income people dying at home,” Wu said in an email.
 While the authors suggest this might be related to a lack of services, “it seems to me this may also reflect having less power or less of a voice to have your final preferences honored.”

-Through education and home support programs, “families have become more comfortable in providing end of life care at home,” said Dr. Gerald Beckham, a cardiologist at PHI Health Physicians.
+Through education and home support programs, “families have become more comfortable in providing end of life care at home,” said Dr. Gerald Beckham, a cardiologist at PIH Health Physicians.

 “Newer programs such as home health, palliative care, and hospice can provide resources and assistance in ways that can ease the emotional, financial and physical stresses of caring for a loved one out-of-the hospital,” Beckham said in an email.